medica-im/django-addressbook-drf/README.rst

 Features
 -----------

-* Allow users to register themselves via their Facebook, Twitter, Google, or OpenID credentials
 * Users can create contact records organized into user-defined contact groups
 * The app supports storing for each contact:
 ** Multiple physical addresses